Bheki0987/Bheki0987/README.md

 When I tackle a project, I follow a simple, logical process:
 1. **Define the Goal:** What business question am I trying to answer?
 2. **Get & Clean Data:** Pulling data with SQL and cleaning it with Python/Excel.
+3. **Validate:** Apply Statistical Inference to ensure data integrity and significance.
-3. **Analyze:** Finding the "why" behind the numbers.
+4. **Analyze:** Finding the "why" behind the numbers.
-4. **Enhance with AI:** Using AI to double-check my logic, optimize my code, and document my work.
+5. **Enhance with AI:** Using AI to double-check my logic, optimize my code, and document my work.
-5. **Visualize:** Building a dashboard or report that shows the solution clearly.
+6. **Visualize:** Building a dashboard or report that shows the solution clearly.

 ---